-In 2017, the project began a new phase called 'Developing Community Action'.
-Alongside vital conservation work, the project is focussing on engaging with local communities, inspiring them to take action to protect red squirrels where they live.
+Alongside vital conservation work, the project focuses on engaging with local communities and individuals, inspiring them to take action to protect red squirrels where they live.
+The project is part way through a funded two-year Transitional Phase to enable continued support for some local volunteer groups and ongoing conservation efforts.

-Community action is the key to long-term, sustainable red squirrel conservation in Scotland, with the added benefit of connecting more people with the nature on their doorstep.
-From participating in spring surveys to helping out at events, volunteers of all backgrounds can help ensure red squirrels continue to have a home in Scotland.
+Collaboration with our partners and stakeholders is key to establishing long-term, sustainable red squirrel conservation in Scotland, along with community action which has the added benefit of connecting more people with the nature on their doorstep.
+From submitting sightings on the website, to participating in operational surveys and helping out at events, volunteers of all backgrounds can help ensure red squirrels continue to have a home in Scotland.